sabio-engineering/cookbook/careers/jobs/golang-software-engineer.md

 ## About You

-- Bachelor Degree in Information Technology/Information Systems/Computer Science/Business IT or - equivalent
-- At least 5 years of SQL Database administration
+- Clearly able to identify and follow predefined patterns or approaches in an existing code base
+- Most comfortable working on clearly defined, well scoped features or problems
-- Good understanding of a Software services business in a high tech environment
+- Typically 3+ years focused on a specific domain in a professional environment
-- Strong analytical and problem solving skills  with ability to provide quick resolution to problems
-- Required to support systems hosted in AWS and external Data Centres.
-- Assist in On site deployments in our Co-Location facilities.
-- Good knowledge of Windows operating systems
-- Office hour role but will be required to support during maintenance period
-- Agile (SCRUM) software development principles and practices
+- Being able to decide the priority level of a bug and set of the appropriate course of action
+- Being able to understand user stories and translate them into technical requirements
+- Being able to keep the client up to date on the day to day progress of a project
+- Are ambitious and excited to grow with Sabio

 ### Technical Skills

-While we understand that good engineers can learn new skills, this role is ideally for someone who has good working knowledge and experience in the following:
+While we understand that good programmers can learn new skills, this role is ideally for someone who has good working knowledge and experience in the following:

-- Microsoft Database Administration and Troubleshooting
+- GoLang
+- Container Technologies (docker / k8s )
+- Scripting Technologies (bash, powershell)
-- Microsoft Profiler
+- Data Steaming
-- TSQL, Query Performance, Stored Procedures
-- Understanding of ORM technologies
-- PDPA – ensures compliance with regulations

 More generally, desirable but not required are:

-- Good Knowledge on Entity Framework
-- Experience with Cloud services (AWS, Microsoft Azure)
+- Understanding of application monitoring
+- open telemetry
+- Prometheus
+- Grafana

 We know there's a lot more to programming than what's listed above - but we'd rather learn through talking where your strengths are, than prescribe a pre-set list of hard requirements.